Increasing the Awareness of Addiction and Misuse of Legal Substances

 Resources for the Community

-Developed a number of resources for the community, including:
+Over the last several years, the team has developed a number of resources for the community, including:

 Community Scavenger Hunts to Promote Sober Activity